LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-biomedical-data-producers.md

 ### Intermediate activity:

-1. Using a code repository ([Github](https://github.com/) repo or [Zenodo](https://zenodo.org/)), try to find data that goes with a published paper.
+1. Using a ([Github](https://github.com/) code repository or [Zenodo](https://zenodo.org/)), try to find data that goes with a published paper.
 Then answer some of the following questions:
   * Where is the data or code stored (for example, [Github](https://github.com/) repo or [Zenodo](https://zenodo.org/))?
   * Who created the objects (ORCID)?
-  * Was there proper documentation for commercial software?
+  * Was there proper documentation?
+License information (regarding commercial use)?

 ## Thing 6: Human and machine readability

-1. Read about the [FAIR principle](https://www.force11.org/fairprinciples) for making your code both human and machine readable, and the [FAIR Guiding Principles](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4792175/) article.
+1. Read about the [FAIR principles](https://www.force11.org/fairprinciples) for making your code both human and machine readable, and the [FAIR Guiding Principles](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4792175/) article.
 2. Read the following report [Jointly designing a data FAIRPORT](https://www.lorentzcenter.nl/lc/web/2014/602/info.php3?wsid=602) from the Lorentz Center.
 3. Having code that is both human and machine readable supports:
   * API access